Wael-Morjen/canva-web-app/README.md

 Canva web app is a responsive drawing application built with Next.js, offering server-side rendering, automatic code splitting, and a powerful development environment.
 The application allows users to draw, select various tools, take picture with their device's camera, import images, and save their creations.

+### Code Organization and Comments

+The source code is thoroughly documented with comments to provide insights into the functionality, purpose, and usage of various components and functions.
+Comments are strategically placed to explain complex logic, configurations, and implementation details.

 ### Key Features

 - **Responsive Drawing:** Enjoy a smooth drawing experience on various devices.